Welcome to my webpage!

 (now PhD at Uni.
 Wuppertal)

-Høgskoleringen 5, Realfagbygget D5-129
+Høgskoleringen 5, Realfagbygget D5-129, 7491 Trondheim, Norway

-foteini.oikonomou at ntnu.no
+foteini.oikonomou (at) ntnu.no